andrebrener/alchemix_extender/README.md

 5. Run [scripts/setup-for-front](https://github.com/andrebrener/alchemix_extender/blob/master/contracts/scripts/setup-for-front.js) in localhost to set
 6. Run the frontend with `npm run dev`
 7. Use the app & Enjoy :)

+This is unadited code and for experimental purposes.
+Use it at your own risk.